 Post-transition metals: Ahead of the jump into the nonmetal world, shared characteristics aren't neatly divided along vertical group lines.
 The post-transition metals are aluminum (Al), gallium (Ga), indium (In), thallium (Tl), tin (Sn), lead (Pb) and bismuth (Bi), and they span Group 13 to Group 17.
 These elements have some of the classic characteristics of the transition metals, but they tend to be softer and conduct more poorly than other transition metals.
 Many periodic tables will feature a bolded "staircase" line below the diagonal connecting boron with astatine.
 The post-transition metals cluster to the lower left of this line.

 Metalloids: The metalloids are boron (B), silicon (Si), germanium (Ge), arsenic (As), antimony (Sb), tellurium (Te) and polonium (Po).
 They form the staircase that represents the gradual transition from metals to nonmetals.
 These elements sometimes behave as semiconductors (B, Si, Ge) rather than as conductors.
 Metalloids are also called "semimetals" or "poor metals."

-Nonmetals: The term "nonmetals" is used to classify hydrogen (H), carbon (C), nitrogen (N), phosphorus (P), oxygen (O), sulfur (S) and selenium (Se).
+Nonmetals: Everything else to the upper right of the staircase — plus hydrogen (H), stranded way back in Group 1 — is a nonmetal.
+These include carbon (C), nitrogen (N), phosphorus (P), oxygen (O), sulfur (S) and selenium (Se).